bxparks/AceSegment/README.md

 (TODO: Maybe move this code fragment into the StringWriter class.
-I'm not sure that we can push this down to the Renderer class because the Renderer not know how to translate a `char` into the bit patterns of `StyledDigit`.
-We could have the StringWriter present a complete array of translated `StyledDigit` to the Renderer, but that seems like a waste of memory, since we don't need to precalcuate the bit pattern translation of the entire string.
+I'm not sure that we can push this down to the Renderer class because the Renderer not know how to translate a `char` into the bit patterns of `StyledPattern`.
+We could have the StringWriter present a complete array of translated `StyledPattern` to the Renderer, but that seems like a waste of memory, since we don't need to precalcuate the bit pattern translation of the entire string.
 We only need to translate as many characters as will fit into the number of digits in the LED display.
-Also, it turns out the precalcuted strings won't really work, because the exact `StyledDigit` of the first digit depends on the scroll position.
+Also, it turns out the precalcuted strings won't really work, because the exact `StyledPattern` of the first digit depends on the scroll position.
 In other words, a period '.' character will occupy an entire digit on the first LED digit, but will be collapsed into the previous character at other positions.)